North Coast railway line, New South Wales: Historical services

 The premier trains on the North Coast line were the two daily services to Brisbane, the Brisbane Limited and the Brisbane Express.
 The Limited was the fastest service, stopping only at major stations, while the Express operated as a sweeper service stopping at most stations north of Grafton and provided connections to services on the Murwillumbah branch.
 Air-conditioned Sleeping cars had operated on the Brisbane Limited from 1960.
 In April 1973 the Brisbane Express was withdrawn and replaced by the Gold Coast Motorail, operating to Murwillumbah.
 The North Coast Daylight Express and North Coast Mail operated to Grafton until they were both replaced in 1985 by a single Holiday Coast XPT train.
 Following the Booz Allen Hamilton review of 1989 which recommended severe rationalisation of country rail services, the Brisbane and Murwillumbah services were converted to XPT operation in February 1990, and a locomotive hauled Grafton Express service to Grafton introduced in June 1990.
 In November 1993 the Grafton Express was also converted to XPT operation.

 Freight services

 When the Main North Line was closed north of Armidale in 1988, super-freighters to Brisbane began using the North Coast Line, operated by the State Rail Authority, then National Rail.
 Today, freight services on the North Coast Line are operated by Pacific National, Aurizon, Qube Holdings and SCT Logistics.
-These superfreighters do not serve any of the towns they pass through - in the government railways era, there would be regular freight services to towns such as Kempsey, Grafton and Casino.
+These super freighters do not serve any of the towns they pass through – in the government railways era, there would be regular freight services to towns such as Kempsey, Grafton and Casino.

 The only freight train that regularly services the North Coast Line is a cement and sugar train for Grafton, and is operated by Pacific National.